jamiesmith/kstars-on-osx/README.md

 	./build-kstars.sh -3aci
 ```

+Note that the -3 option builds the 3rd party drivers, the -a option announces key installation steps audibly, and the -i option builds indi with kstars.

 After the script finishes, whichever method you chose, you should have built a kstars app that can actually be used.

 If you chose the app and dmg option, you can now distribute the app and/or dmg to other people freely.
 The dmg has associated md5 and sha256 files for download verification.

 If you chose the XCode project, you should now be able to double click the created xcode project and launch xcode to do your editing.

 If you chose the QT Creator option, you should follow the EditingKStarsInQTCreatorOnOSX.pdf document to get all set up to do your editing.

 (For the last 2 options, of course you must have either XCode or QT Creator installed on your system.

 Now you should be all set up!!!